×

 What are the visa & residency requirements in La Libertad?

 "In order to visit La Libertad, visitors must obtain a visa prior to their arrival.
 The process of applying for a visa involves submitting an application form, a valid passport, a passport-sized photograph, and a fee to the Salvadoran consulate in the visitor's home country.
 In order to obtain residency in La Libertad, El Salvador, applicants must submit an application form, a valid passport, a passport-sized photograph, and a fee to the Salvadoran consulate in their home country.
 Additionally, applicants must provide proof of employment, proof of financial stability, and a criminal background check.
-Once the application is approved, the applicant will be issued a residency card, which must be renewed every two years," wrote one expat living in La Libertad.
+Once the application is approved, the applicant will be issued a residency card, which must be renewed every two years," said an expat in La Libertad.

 Why do people move to La Libertad?